zazuko/data-centric.zazuko.com/docs/apis/kopflos/tutorials/create-first-api.md

 ```bash
 docker compose up -d
 ```
-Once the database is running, open [http://localhost:7878](http://localhost:7878) to access the database UI.
+Once the database is running, you can open [http://localhost:7878](http://localhost:7878) to access the database UI.

 ## Creating the Node.js Project